DbrittoRicky/PhySim/README.md

 ---

+## Dependencies

+### Godot ONNX AI Models Loader (GDExtension)

+PhySim uses the **[Godot ONNX AI Models Loader](https://github.com/mat490/Godot-ONNX-AI-Models-Loaders)** by [mat490](https://github.com/mat490) to enable ML model inference inside Godot.

+This GDExtension is built on top of [ONNX Runtime](https://onnxruntime.ai/) and adds the `ONNXLoader` node to Godot, which is used as the inference backend for PhySim's planned AI-driven optimization layer.

+**To set it up:**
+1. Download or clone the [Godot-ONNX-AI-Models-Loaders](https://github.com/mat490/Godot-ONNX-AI-Models-Loaders) repository
+2. Copy the `bin/` folder from that repository into the root of your PhySim project directory
+3. Godot will automatically detect the `.gdextension` file and register the `ONNXLoader` node

+> ⚠️ The `ONNXLoader` node requires models that accept integers, floats, or strings as inputs.
+Ensure any `.onnx` model used with PhySim is compatible with this format.

+---

 ## Planned Features

 - **AI-driven performance optimization**
-  Techniques under consideration include adaptive stepping, sleeping/activation heuristics, LOD-like simulation fidelity, constraint simplification, and scenario-specific approximations
+  Techniques under consideration include adaptive stepping, sleeping/activation heuristics, LOD-like simulation fidelity, constraint simplification, and scenario-specific approximations.
+The `ONNXLoader` GDExtension is already integrated as the inference layer for this work.

-- **Fluid dynamics**
-  Research + prototyping planned (approach TBD)

 - **Soft body physics**
   Deformable bodies and constraints (approach TBD)